MaeFlaherty/Obsidian-Vault/Energy.md

 Since in the wave model, the only thing that should matter for expelling electrons is the intensity of the light(amplitude of the wave).
 However, High Frequency, low intensity light produced electrons from the metal with no lag time to build up energy.
 Below a threshold, no amount of light under a certain frequency will dislodge any electrons.

-This led to Einstein's theory that electron levels are **Quantized**.
+This led to Einstein's theory that Light is not a wave, but a particle.
 Essentially, the light can be thought of as a stream of particles(photons) in this context, rather than a wave.
 The amount of energy in a photon depends on it's frequency.
 $$E=h\nu$$

 $h=6.626*10^{34}$